gabrielsoltz/metahub/README.md

 # Updating Workflow Status

-You can use **MetaHub** to update your AWS Security Findings Workflow Status in bulk.
-You will use the option `-update-findings' to update all the findings realted to your filters.
+You can use **MetaHub** to update your AWS Security Hub Findings workflow status (`NOTIFIED`, `NEW`, `RESOLVED`, `SUPPRESSED`) with a single command.
+You will use the `--update-findings` option to update all the findings from your MetaHub query.
 This means you can update one, ten, or thousands of findings using only one command.
+AWS Security Hub API is limited to 100 findings per update.
+Metahub will split your results into 100 items chucks to avoid this limitation and update your findings beside the amount.

-For example, using the following filter: `./metahub -sh-filters ResourceType=AwsSageMakerNotebookInstance RecordState=ACTIVE WorkflowStatus=NEW` I found two affected resources with three finding each making six security hub findings in total.
+For example, using the following filter: `./metahub --sh-filters ResourceType=AwsSageMakerNotebookInstance RecordState=ACTIVE WorkflowStatus=NEW` I found two affected resources with three finding each making six Security Hub findings in total.

 Running the following update command will update those six findings' workflow status to `NOTIFIED` with a Note: